 The following items must be worn by students whenever they attend the school site or are engaged in school-led activities:

-- Plain black or dark grey school trousers or knee length skirt.
-Not joggers, leggings or jeans.
+- • Plain black or dark grey school trousers or knee length skirt.
+Not joggers or jeans.

-- Plain white or pale blue shirt or polo shirt
+• Plain white or pale blue school (formal) shirt or polo shirt

-- Plain navy blue jumper, sweatshirt or school fleece
+• Plain, navy blue jumper, sweatshirt or fleece

 On health and safety grounds students are only permitted to wear a limited amount of jewellery in the school.
 The only permitted items are: